Nifty Jan futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.6% to 24.395.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 5.88% to 21.55.

-Tata Motors, HDFC Bank and RIL were the top traded stock futures contracts in F&O segment for January expiry.
+Tata Motors, RIL and Bajaj Finance were the top traded stock futures contracts in F&O segment for January expiry.

 The January F&O contracts will expire on 28 January 2021.